JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Legal Rights of Technology Creators | Laws against violators of the Legal Rights of Technology Creators
+### Legal Rights of Technology Creators and Laws against violators of the Legal Rights of Technology Creators (if you buy and if you don't buy, just watch)
 <div align="justify">
 <ol>
 <li>Will deal with the laws in force in the country where you live or jail the future</li>